idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/YW Model OWL/README.md

 ![](https://github.com/idaks/DataONE-Prov-Summer-2017/blob/master/examples/simulate_data_collection/YW%20Model%20OWL/ProvONEvsYesWorkflowUML.png)

 The built-in OWL property *owl:sameAs* is used for connecting equivalent classes and associations when mapping from YesWorkflow Model to ProvONE Model.
-Only some concepts are the same between yw and p1 namespaces.
+Only some concepts are the same between YesWorkflow (yw) and ProvONE (p1) namespaces.
 The following is the code in the RDF Turtle file.

 ```
 ##### Class Equality #####